Chart Color Schemes

 AreaSearch analysis reveals Vermont significantly outperforming the majority of regions assessed nationwide

-Notably, education & training had an employment share of 1.2 times the regional level.
-Conversely, transport, postal & warehousing was under-represented, with only 2.9% of Vermont's workforce compared to Greater Melbourne's 5.2%.
-Over the 12 months to September 2025, employment increased by 1.5%, while labour force increased by 1.1%, causing the unemployment rate to fall by 0.4 percentage points.
-In comparison, Greater Melbourne saw employment grow by 3.0% and unemployment rise by 0.3 percentage points.
-State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, with a state unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Vermont's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years.
+Transport, postal & warehousing is under-represented at 2.9% compared to Greater Melbourne's 5.2%.
+Employment opportunities appear limited locally based on Census data.
+Over the year ending September 2025, employment increased by 1.5%, labour force rose by 1.1%, and unemployment fell by 0.4 percentage points.
+In contrast, Greater Melbourne saw employment grow by 3.0% while unemployment rose slightly.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Vermont's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment